Foundation by Alfredo da Silva

 25 April 1974 and nationalization of the CUF group

 The Group, that had survived two revolutions, three political systems, two world wars and scores of crises, did not survive the revolution started in April 1974.
 In demanding the resignation for political reasons of the Board of Directors in September of that year, Lisvane’s blue collar workers set the tone of the difficult times ahead.
 On 14 March 1975, the provisional government nationalized the entire banking and insurance sector in Portugal.
-In October of the same year, the nationalization of CUF was enacted into law by means of Decree Law no. 532/75.
+On September 25th of the same year, the nationalization of CUF was enacted into law by means of Decree Law no. 532/75.
 The CUF group’s more than 180 companies, in such diverse sectors as chemical products, textiles, mineral ore, food processing, healthcare, shipbuilding and the environment, came under official State control.
 With over 110 mil employees, the CUF group amounted to approximately 5% of the Portuguese GDP of the time.
 Thus, the group was forced to suspend its 80-years old operations by the State’s imposition.

 Constitution of José de Mello holding

 José Manuel de Mello, grandson of Alfredo da Silva and son of D. Manuel de Mello, began reconstructing the group as an autonomous entity true to the motto of the founder: “More and Better”.